 “Is everybody OK with changing the release goal for Q3?”, asks Julie, the product manager.
-After a few seconds of silence, Julie moves on to the next topic assuming that the stakeholders agree.
-But most people are still thinking about the idea, or they oppose it.
-What’s more, nobody really knows who makes the final decision.
+As nobody says anything for a few seconds, she assumes that everyone agrees, thanks people for attending, and closes the meeting.
+But in reality, most people are still thinking about the change proposed.
+To make things worse, it’s not clear who has the final say on product roadmap changes.
 Is it the product manager, the people present, or the management sponsor?

 If it’s unclear how a decision is made and whose input is required, people will be unsure if a decision has actually been made and if it should be actioned.
 Some people will start to implement the decision, while others ignore it instead of following it through.
 But if you want people to move together in the same direction, you need to give them a clear indicator if a decision has been made: you should clearly state how the decision is reached and whose input is required.
 In other words, you should apply the right decision rule.

-Deciding by consensus means that everyone required to make the decisions agrees with the proposed solution or idea.
-A consensus-based decision creates strong buy-in and shared ownership, and it leverages the collective creativity and knowledge of the people present—everybody involved contributes to the decision.
+Deciding by unanimity means that everyone required to make the decisions supports the proposed solution or idea.
+A unanimity decision creates strong buy-in and shared ownership, and it leverages the collective creativity and knowledge of the people present—everybody involved contributes to the decision.
 It is particularly helpful when the stakes are high and you make a strategic product decision, for example, if you should pivot, create a product variant to address new market segment, or change the goal of the next major release on the product roadmap.

-The drawback of this approach is that it can take a comparatively long time to reach consensus within a group, as it requires developing a mutual understanding and evaluating competing ideas.
+The drawback of this approach is that it can take a comparatively long time to reach unanimity within a group, as it requires developing a mutual understanding and evaluating competing ideas.
 You may even have to schedule several meetings to come to a conclusion, particularly if you test different ideas as part of the process.